BOOKS AVAILABLE FROM

 Mecklenburg County, North Carolina, Deed Abstracts 1763-1779 (published by Southern Historical Press) $32.50.
 These deed abstracts cover the period from the formation of Mecklenburg County through 1779.
 Tryon County was formed from Mecklenburg in 1769.
 Prior to 1772, much of upper South Carolina was considered to be in North Carolina.

-Tryon County, North Carolina, Minutes of the Court of Pleas and Quarter Sessions 1769-1779 Hard cover, 234 pages, indexed. $30.00
+Tryon County, North Carolina, Minutes of the Court of Pleas and Quarter Sessions 1769-1779 Soft cover, 234 pages, indexed. $30.00

 [genealogy]Tryon County was formed in 1769 from the western portion of Mecklenburg County and abolished in 1779 to form Lincoln and Rutherford Counties.
 Prior to the border survey of 1772, it included all or portions of the South Carolina counties of York, Chester, Union, Spartanburg, Laurens, Greenville, and Newberry.